Background pattern

 Warnings and precautions

-Consult your doctor before starting to take Keppra
+Tell your doctor before you start taking Keppra

-• A small number of people taking antiepileptic medications such as Keppra have had thoughts of self-harm or suicide.
+• A small number of people taking antiepileptics such as Keppra have had thoughts of harming themselves or committing suicide.
 If you have any symptoms of depression and/or suicidal thoughts, contact your doctor.

 • Worsening of epilepsy:

-In a very rare form of early-onset epilepsy (SCN8A mutation-associated epilepsy) that causes multiple types of seizures and loss of skills, you may notice that seizures persist or worsen during treatment.
+In a very rare form of early onset epilepsy (epilepsy associated with SCN8A mutations) that causes multiple types of seizures and loss of skills, you may notice that the seizures persist or worsen during treatment.

 If you experience any of these new symptoms while taking Keppra, see a doctor as soon as possible.